DallasSybrowsky/PasswordGenerator/README.md

 ## Support

-If you want to support or have questions on the page, you can contact me at dallas.sybrowsky@gmail.com.
+If you need support or have questions about the page, please contact me at dallas.sybrowsky@gmail.com.

 ## License